JG-CYBERTECH/osTicket/README.md

 <p>

 1. Click on Start; type IIS
-2. Right click and 'Run as administrator'
+2. Right-click and 'Run as administrator'
-3. Double click PHP Manager
+3. Double-click PHP Manager
 4. Click register new PHP version
 5. Browse to our PHP folder on the C:
 6. Choose php-cgi.exe